 Beaverdam Reservoir Park

 The Beaverdam Reservoir Park project is the first phase of a long-range plan to provide public amenities and sustainable public access around the 635-acre Beaverdam Reservoir.
 Beaverdam Reservoir Park will comprise approximately 60-acres of land and will include project elements such as an entrance drive with 10-foot shared bike and pedestrian path from Belmont Ridge Road, approximately 300 parking spaces, a main pavilion, several shelters, a rental boathouse, boardwalks along the reservoir’s edge, a boat dock, and paved and natural trails throughout the site.
 Additionally, the project requires stream and wetland restoration, construction of stormwater facilities, construction of linear utilities (water, sewer, and power), and general landscaping.
-This project is expected to be advertised for bid in spring 2020.
+Expected to be advertised for bid in Fall 2020.

 Goose Creek Emergency Supply Connection